 - Course Fees for MPhil.

-- Purchase of software will not normally be considered unless the Computer Office confirms that it is not available free to students via the University.
+- Purchase of software will not normally be considered unless the IT Office confirms that it is not available free to students via the University.
 Normally any software purchased would be expected to be made available via the College computers, subject to appropriate licensing.

 If you are having difficulty meeting expenses such as those above not covered by the Academic Fund, please approach your Tutor to see if other funds are available.